nicebyte/niceshade/README.md

 cd build
 cmake .. -Ax64
 ```
 This will generate project files specific to your system in the `build` folder.
-After building the generated project, the `nicegraf_shaderc` binary can be found in the repository's root folder.
+After building the generated project, the `niceshade` binary can be found in the repository's root folder.

 <a name="running"></a>
 ## Running

 To transform an input HLSL file to platform-specific shaders, execute:

-`nicegraf_shaderc <input file name> <options>`
+`niceshade <input file name> <options>`

 Valid command line options are: